benthillerkus/betrayal/README.md

 - [`(example)`](https://github.com/benthillerkus/betrayal/search?q=%28example%29&type=commits): any type of change in one of the examples
 - [`(readme)`](https://github.com/benthillerkus/betrayal/search?q=%28readme%29&type=commits): edits to readme files; unrelated to source code
 - [`(ci)`](https://github.com/benthillerkus/betrayal/search?q=%28ci%29&type=commits): changes to the ci/cd tools / workflows

+Tbh all of this needs to change once 1.0 is out lol

 Use [dart.dev/guides/language/effective-dartdocumentation](https://dart.dev/guides/language/effective-dart/documentation) for docs.